harwoodleon/bitgrail-hack-resources/README.md

 "Bitgrail S.r.l.
 Informs its users that internal checks revealed unauthorized transactions which led to a 17 million Nano shortfall, an amount forming part of the wallet managed by Bitgrail S.r.l."

-This repository is here to track the resources needed to recover as much of the funds lost as possible to the users who ahve lost funds and to help BitGrail customers make an informed decision about what legal steps they should take.
+This repository is here to help recover as much of the funds lost as possible to the users who have lost funds and to help BitGrail customers make an informed decision about what legal steps they should take.

 ## How you can help